Local Label Point Correction for Edge Detection of Overlapping Cervical Cells: Experimental design

-In the training process, using data augmentation can improve the generalization of the model~\cite{bloice2019biomedical}.
-To perform rotation and shear operations for data augmentation in the training, zero pixels need to be filled around the image.
-However, there is no zero pixel padding around the image during the test process.
-The differences in the distribution between the training set and the test set causes the accuracy of the model on the test set to decrease.
-Therefore, we only perform data augmentation in pre-training and not in fine-tuning.
+\textbf{Training Strategy.} Data augmentation can improve model generalization and performance~\cite{bloice2019biomedical}.
+In training, we perform rotation and shearing operations, which require padding zero pixels around an image.
+In testing, there is no zero pixel padding.
+This lead to different distributions of training and testing sets and degrade the model performance.
+Therefore, we perform data augmentation in pre-training and no augmentation during fine-tuning.

-The learning rate of networks and the number of training iterations are dynamically adjusted as shown in Fig.~\ref{fig5}.
-The learning rate $lr$ decays from $1^{-4}$ to $1^{-5}$.
-The maximum number of training iterations is 50 epochs for pre-training and fine-tuning.
-The period of model evaluation is 1 epoch for pre-training and 0.1 epoch for fine-tuning.
-We can obtain $Model_{i}$ and $AP_i$ after the $i$-th model evaluation. $i=1,2,\cdots ,50.$ If $AP_i<AP_{i-1}$, we automatically adjust the learning rate: $lr_i=0.5\cdot lr_{i-1}$.
-If $AP_i<min(AP_{i-j})$, the training ends, and we can obtain the optimal model $Model_{j|max(AP_j)}$. $j=1,2,3$ in pre-training and $j=1,2,\cdots ,10$ in fine-tuning.
-The model is optimized using Adam optimizer with $\beta _1=0$ and $\beta _2=0.9$~\cite{kingma2015adam}.
+Due to the different structures and parameters of baseline networks, a fixed number of training iterations may lead to overfitting or underfitting.
+For accurate evaluation, we adaptively adjust the iteration number by evaluating the average accuracy (AP) on the validation set.
+The period of model evaluation is set 1 epoch for pre-training and 0.1 epoch for fine-tuning.
+After the $i$-th model evaluation, we can obtain $Model_i$ and $AP_i$ ($i=1,2,\cdots ,50$).
+If $AP_i < min(AP_{i-j}$), the training ends and we obtain the optimal model $Model_{j|max(AP_j)}$. $j = 1, 2, 3$ in pre-training and $j = 1, 2, \cdots , 10$ in fine-tuning.
+The maximum iteration number is 50 epochs for pre-training and fine-tuning.
+Besides, we also dynamically adjust the learning rate to improve performance.
+The learning rate $l$ decays from $1^{-4}$ to $1^{-5}$.
+If $AP_i < AP_{i-1}$, $l_i = l_{i-1}/2$.

+\textbf{Implementation Details.} We use the Adam optimizer~\cite{kingma2015adam} to optimize all baseline networks on PyTorch ($\beta _1=0$, $\beta _2=0.9$).
+We use random normal initialization to initialize these networks.
+To be able to train various complex neural networks on a GPU, we resize the image to 256$\times $192.
+The batch size is set 4.
+We perform color adjustment, affine transformation and elastic deformation for data augmentation~\cite{bloice2019biomedical}.
+All experiments are implemented on a workstation equipped with a Intel Xeon Silver 4110 CPUs and a NVIDIA RTX 3090 GPU.